aleexgort/Bachelor_Thesis/README.md

 data_cleaning: contains the data cleaning notebook (in python), and the finished clean dataset which was used for the analysis.

+docs: contains the html version of the notebook with the whole analysis - code and output.

-data_analysis: containes the RMD notebook with the whole analysis.
+data_analysis: containes the RMD notebook with the whole analysis - code only.

-ChatGPT_prompts: contains prompts and responses.
+ChatGPT_prompts: contains prompts and responses document.